 Whole Grain Oats, Sugar, Oat Flour, Corn Syrup, Modified Corn Starch, Corn Starch, Dextrose, Salt, Gelatin, Trisodium Phosphate, Yellows 5 & 6, Red 40, Blue 1 and Other Color Added, Natural and Artificial Flavor.
-Vitamin E (mixed tocopherols) Added to Preserve Freshness.
-Vitamins and Minerals: Calcium Carbonate, Zinc and Iron (mineral nutrients), Vitamin C (sodium ascorbate), A B Vitamin (niacinamide), Vitamin B6 (pyridoxine hydrochloride), Vitamin B2 (riboflavin), Vitamin B1 (thiamin mononitrate), Vitamin A (palmitate), A B Vitamin (folic acid), Vitamin B12, Vitamin D3.
+Vitamin E. Vitamins and Minerals: Calcium Carbonate, Zinc and Iron, Vitamin C, Vitamin B6, Vitamin B2, Vitamin B1, Vitamin A, Vitamin B12, Vitamin D3.

-On top of that, there are other controversial ingredients for vegans like:
+On top of the animal products like gelatin and vitamin D, there are other controversial ingredients for vegans like:

 - Sugar – White sugar in the U.S. is often made with bone char.
 Large companies that make cereals like Lucky Charms often have multiple sugar suppliers, so there’s a decent chance that at least one uses non-vegan sugar.